YU000jp/YU000jp/README.md

 - [Logseq](https://github.com/logseq) will soon move from a file-based model to a DB model, which also has its own modes for file-based and DB graph.
 Each has a different specification, which means that some cases may not work correctly or cannot be supported.

 ### 📌 DB Model Compatible Plugins
 > These plugins work with both Logseq DB model and file-based model.
-For Logseq v.0.11.*

 | Plugin Name | Category | Download | Stars |
 |-------------|----------|----------|-------|